 Interested students must submit an application detailing the proposed opportunity, including information on where the experience will take place and how it will contribute to their academic coursework and time at Swarthmore.
 Students must be in good standing in both their academic program and student conduct.
 As part of the application process, students must consent to a review of their student records to determine eligibility.

-- Decisions will go out via email in early March
+- Decisions will go out via email by end of March

 - Transcript (unofficial)